-Patio furniture and cushions show be stored.
+Patio furniture and cushions should be stored.

 Detectors for your Home

-Before you turn on the heat and use the fireplace, fall is the perfect time to make sure your smoke and carbon monoxide detectors have fresh batteries.
+Before you turn on the heat and use the fireplace, fall is the perfect time to make sure smoke and carbon monoxide detectors have fresh batteries.

-Having your heating system serviced during fall will ensure you do not have a problem and lose heat during winter.
+Having the heating system serviced during fall will ensure you do not have a problem and lose heat during winter.
 Be sure to change air filters.
 If you have a humidifier, it’s time to clean and replace its filter, too.

-Be sure to re-program your thermostat to a lower temperature at night and when you are not at home.
+Re-program your thermostat to a lower temperature at night and when you are not at home.

 Fireplace and Chimney

 The chimney should be cleaned by a professional.
 Check the damper to make sure it is closed to prevent drafts.